steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
     The FitView of an Orthographic camera should set the camera position based on the mdoel <extents> (not bounding box) to avoid clipping during rotation.

     CameraControls
-        CameraControlSettings -> CameraControlsSettings

-        Should static methods be camelCase?
-            Several are capitalized.

         Perspective <-> Orthographic
             The new view does not match the previous view.